In his love for us, our Lord Jesus Christ established the Church, and through it gave us the means of salvation.

 For those suffering from physical or emotional illness, or for those in danger of death, the Mystery of Anointing of the Sick was instituted to provide healing, forgiveness, and comfort.

-In addition to these seven mysteries, there are other rites of the Church which have sometimes been closely associated with them, including the funeral service, and the entry into the monastic life (which was sometimes called a "second baptism").
+In addition to these seven mysteries, there are other rites of the Church that have sometimes been closely associated with them, including the funeral service, and the entry into the monastic life (which was sometimes called a "second baptism").

 The Holy Mysteries and the Church